dodev/lmr/README.md

 TODO
 ===
-* Under the hood - how the root folder is selected, configuration file syntax.
+* README: Describe what's happening under the hood - how the root folder is selected, configuration file syntax.
-* how to contribute, codestyle, running lint and tests.
+* README: how to contribute, codestyle, running lint and tests.
 * Path - module cache.
 * More tests.
 * Continuous integration.